-C. Attacks on the alarm circuitry
+B. Attacks on the alarm circuitry

-Besides trying to deactivate the tamper detection mesh, an electronic attack could also target the alarm circuitry inside the stationary payload, or the communication link between rotor and payload.
-The link can be secured using a cryptographically secured protocol like one would use for wireless radio links along with a high-frequency heartbeat message.
-The alarm circuitry has to be designed such that it is entirely contained within the HSM's security envelope.
-Like in conventional HSMs it has to be built to either tolerate or detect environmental attacks such as ones using temperature, ionizing radiation, lasers, supply voltage variations, ultrasound or other vibration and gases or liquids.
-Conventionally, incoming power rails are filtered thoroughly to prevent electrical attacks and other types of attacks are prevented by sensors that thrigger an alarm.
+An electronic attack could also target the alarm circuitry inside the stationary payload, or the communication link between rotor and payload.
+The link can easily be proofed by using a cryptographically secured protocol along with a high-frequency heartbeat message.
+The alarm circuitry has to be designed such that it is entirely contained within the HSM's security envelope and has to tolerate environmental attacks such as ones using temperature, ionizing radiation, lasers, supply voltage variations, ultrasound or other vibration and gases or liquids.
+The easiest way to proof an alarm system against these is to employ adequate filtering of the incoming power supply and use sensors for the others, triggering an alarm in case extraordinary environmental variations are detected.

-In an inertial HSM, the mesh monitoring circuit's tamper alarm is transmitted from rotor to stator through a wireless link.
-Since an attacker may wirelessly spoof this link, it must be cryptographically secured.
-It also must be bidirectional to allow the alarm signal receiver to verify link latency: If it were unidirectional, an attacker could act as a Man-in-the-Middle and replay the mesh's authenticated "no alarm" signal at slightly below real-time speed (say at 99 % speed).
+If the alarm link between rotor and stator uses a spoofable interface such as an optical link, this link must be cryptographically verified.
+It also must be bidirectional to allow the alarm signal receiver to verify link latency.
+In a purely unidirectional spoofable link, an attacker could record the authenticated "no alarm" signal from the transmitter while simultaneously replaying it just slightly slower (say at $99\,\%$ speed) to the receiver.
 The receiver would not be able to distinguish between this attack and ordinary deviations in the transmitter's local clock frequency.
-Thus, after some time the attacker can simply stop the rotor and break the mesh while replaying the leftover recorded "no alarm" signal.
-Given the frequency stability of commercial crystals, this would yield the attacker several seconds of undisturbed attack time per hour of recording time.
+However, the attacker can at any point simply stop the rotor and replay the leftover recorded "no alarm" signal.
+Given the frequency stability of commercial crystals, this would allow for an attack duration of several seconds per hour of recording time.

-D. Fast and violent attacks
+C. Fast and violent attacks

-A variation of the above attacks on the alarm circuitry is to simply destroy the part of the HSM that erases data in response to tampering before it can finish its job.
-This attack could use a tool such as a large hammer or a gun.
+A variation of the above attacks on the alarm circuitry would be an attack that attempts to simply destroy this circuitry before the alarm can be acted upon using a tool like a large hammer or a gun.
 Mitigations for this type of attack include potting the payload inside a mechanically robust enclosure.
-Additionally, the integrity of the entire alarm signalling chain can be checked continuously using a cryptographic heartbeat protocol.
-A simple active-high or active-low alarm signal as it is used in traditional HSMs cannot be considered fail-safe in this scenario as such an attack may well short-circuit or break PCB traces.
+The alarm signalling chain's integrity can be checked continuously using a cryptographic heartbeat protocol.
+A simple active-high or active-low alarm signal cannot be considered fail-safe in this scenario.